wxinix/cpp-explained/src/primitive/CharTypes_CharSetsEncodings.md

 ## Code page
-The legacy term "code page" originated from IBM's EBCDIC-based mainframe systems, but Microsoft, SAP, and Oracle are among the vendors that use this term.
-The majority of vendors identify their own character sets by a code page name.
-Originally, the code page numbers referred to the page numbers in the IBM standard character set manual, a condition which has not held for a long time.
+The legacy term "code page" originated from IBM's EBCDIC-based mainframe systems.
+Originally, the code page numbers referred to the page numbers in the IBM standard character set manual.

 Vendors that use a code page system allocate their own code page number to a character set and its encoding, even if it is better known by another name; for example, UTF-8 has been assigned page numbers 1208 at IBM, 65001 at Microsoft, and 4110 at SAP.

 The following table lists Windows code pages used by Microsoft in its own Windows operating system.